atefBB/bulletin-board/README.md

-## Bulletin Board
+## Arabic version of Bulletin Board

 <img src = "./src/image.PNG">

 ### Description

 A simple app to write anything on the board.
-The notes will be saved to localStorage so don't write anything confidential or private on it.
-Built for a react draggable tutorial.
+The notes will be saved to `localStorage` so don't write anything confidential or private on it.

 Use it for: